-“Please search for the 6,500 women missing from the mass wedding ceremony,” victim’s families appealed.
+“Please search for the 6,500 women missing from the mass wedding ceremonies,” victim’s families appealed.

 [Translated from the Japanese]